GOLD2023

 There are several reasons why this project is so critical.
 This database will serve to:

-1) Increase our understanding of RYR-1 muscle disease: RYR-1 gene related abnormalities have been associated not only in congenital myopathy, but also malignant hyperthermia, intolerance of certain cholesterol lowering drugs ("statin myopathy"), and exercise intolerance.
-Building a patient database will allow physicians, researchers, and genetic counselors to better understand the different forms of RYR-1 myopathy, its natural history, and its prevalance.
+1) Increase our understanding of RYR-1-Related Diseases (RYR-1-RD): RYR1 gene related abnormalities have been associated not only in congenital myopathy, but also malignant hyperthermia, intolerance of certain cholesterol lowering drugs ("statin myopathy"), and exercise intolerance.
+Building a patient database allows physicians, researchers, and genetic counselors to better understand the different forms of RYR-1-RD, its natural history, and its prevalence.

-2) Conduct clinical trials: As a rare disease, RYR-1-related diseases can present a challenge to researchers, pharmaceutical companies, and biotech firms who want to test potential therapies.
+2) Conduct clinical trials: As a rare disease, RYR-1-RD can present a challenge to researchers, pharmaceutical companies, and biotech firms who want to test potential therapies.
 Without easy access to patients who can serve as study subjects, clinical trials cannot be performed.
-Thus, by developing a database of RYR-1 patients, we can collaborate with those who have found potentially promising therapies.
+Thus, by developing a database of RYR-1-RD patients, we can collaborate with those who have found potentially promising therapies.

-The RYR-1 Foundation exists to raise funds that support both basic science and clinical research of RYR-1-related diseases.
+The RYR-1 Foundation exists to raise funds that support both basic science and clinical research of RYR-1-related diseases (RYR-1-RD).
 Funding research gives us the best chance to find a treatment or a cure for this disease.

-As of 2021, The RYR-1 Foundation has funded/committed over $1.7 million in RYR-1-related research.
+As of 2023, The RYR-1 Foundation has funded/committed over $1.5 million in RYR-1-RD research.
 This has already lead to important advances in knowledge and potential therapies.

-The RYR-1 Foundation held the first ever RYR-1 International Family Conference in July 2016 in Baltimore and the second in July 2018 in Pittsburgh.
-Combined, these events have hosted 388 attendees, representing 75 RYR-1-affected families from 31 states and eight countries.
-These conferences are unique opportunities for affected individuals and families to meet, form friendships, gain knowledge, and develop a true RYR-1 community.
+The RYR-1 Foundation held three RYR-1 International Family Conference in July 2016, July 2018, and July 2022.
+Combined, these events have hosted over 550 attendees, representing 150 RYR-1-RD families from ten countries.
+These conferences are unique opportunities for affected individuals and families to meet, form friendships, and develop a true RYR-1-RD community.

-For a rare condition like RYR-1-related diseases, providing a forum for affected individuals and families to meet others like them has significant psychological value.
-It is a goal of The RYR-1 Foundation to enhance and enrich these relationships within the RYR-1 community by hosting biennial International Family Conferences.
+For a rare condition like RYR-1-RD, providing a forum for affected individuals and families to meet others like them has significant psychological value.
+When an affected individual or their family members seek to find someone else who understands what they are experiencing, a family conference becomes an invaluable and necessary resource.
+It is a goal of The RYR-1 Foundation to enhance and enrich these relationships within the RYR-1-RD community by hosting International Family Conferences every other year.

 To view a documentary about the RYR-1 International Family Conferences, please go to: www.ryr1.org/conferences.